solid/solidproject.org/_posts/for-developers/apps/vocabularies/2019-01-01-13_creation-methodology.md

 ### The NeOn methodology

 NeOn is a reference method for building __ontology networks__, that is to say inter-related vocabularies.
-NeOn proposes different scenarii, to enable reusing existing resources (both ontological and non-ontological, i.e. data models that are not vocabularies) or building the vocabulary from scratch.
-The detail of these scenarii is provided in the [referenced publication](https://pdfs.semanticscholar.org/3d34/d26ddc2024b80c3296a8552e160d973cd9a2.pdf), but we will give thereafter an overview of the "build-from-scratch" scenario.
+NeOn proposes different scenarios, to enable reusing existing resources (both ontological and non-ontological, i.e. data models that are not vocabularies) or building the vocabulary from scratch.
+The detail of these scenarios is provided in the [referenced publication](https://pdfs.semanticscholar.org/3d34/d26ddc2024b80c3296a8552e160d973cd9a2.pdf), but we will give thereafter an overview of the "build-from-scratch" scenario.

 #### Requirements specification